SEO can hard for beginner’s to comprehend.

 That’s is why we have created this SEO for dummies post.
-As a company that provides SEO services, we have found out that busstruggletruggles with getting results from SEO.
+As the leading SEO Company in Lagos Nigeria, we have found out that bussiness struggles with getting results from SEO.

 Worst of all, not all of them can afford tto hire an agency.
 So if you have an in-house team, then I recommend you share this resources with them.

 If you are new to search engine optimization or you need a refreshes course for your student, you will find this guide useful.

 Chapter 3: What is SEO Keyword Research?